James Neesham: International career

 Neesham made his Test debut against India, scoring an unbeaten 137, the highest score on debut by a Test number 8 batsman.
 In June 2014, he made a century in his second test against the West Indies, becoming the first New Zealander to score centuries in his first two matches.

 Neesham was named in New Zealand's 15 man squad for the 2017 ICC Champions Trophy.
 On 3 January 2019, in the first ODI against Sri Lanka, Neesham scored 34 runs in one over, including five sixes.
 This was the most runs scored in one over by a New Zealand batsman in an ODI match.

 In April 2019, he was named in New Zealand's squad for the 2019 Cricket World Cup.
 On 1 June 2019, in New Zealand's first match of the World Cup, Neesham played in his 50th ODI.
 In New Zealand's match against Afghanistan, Neesham took his first five-wicket haul and his 50th wicket in ODIs.
-In the 2019 Cricket World Cup semifinal, Neesham took the final wicket, and a stunning catch to dismiss Dinesh Karthik off Matt Henry's delivery.
-Before the World Cup Neesham revealed that he had considered retiring from international cricket 18 months prior due to poor form and injury problems but Heath Mills, the then CEO of the New Zealand Players Association, advised him to take break from cricket for 3–4 weeks and to not retire.
+In the 2019 Cricket World Cup semi-final, Neesham took a catch to dismiss Dinesh Karthik off Matt Henry's bowling, the final wicket of the match.
+Before the World Cup Neesham revealed that he had considered retiring from international cricket 18 months prior due to poor form and injury problems but Heath Mills, the then CEO of the New Zealand Players Association, advised him to take a break from cricket for 3–4 weeks and to not retire.

 In August 2021, Neesham was named in New Zealand's squad for the 2021 ICC Men's T20 World Cup.

+In May 2024, he was named in New Zealand’s squad for the 2024 ICC Men's T20 World Cup tournament.